 The Use of animals of research, teaching or testing at Brock University animal-based science program is subject to ethical requirements under the Ontario Animals for Research Act, the Canadian Council of Animal Care Guidelines for the Care and Use of Experimental Animals, and Brock University’s policies as outlined in the Faculty Handbook, Policy Statement 2.3 Animal Care and Use.

 Oversight of the Brock University Animal Care and Use Program is through the University Animal Care Committee(ACC).
 The ACC oversees all teaching and research activities involving animals, develops standard operating procedures, guidelines in compliance with the CCAC and reviews all animal protocol applications, amendments and renewals.
 There is a representation on the ACC from faculty, the community, student body, and animal care staff(veterinary and technical).
 The ACC reports to the Vice-President, Research, The Vice-President of Research may direct an Associate Vice-President, Research to act on his/her behalf as official designate.
-Terms of Reference for the ACC can be found (TOR).
+See Terms of Reference for the ACC.

 All researcher involving vertebrate and higher form invertebrates (eg cephalopods) being used by faculty, graduate and undergraduate students, research associates, and all other personnel regardless of the source of funding must be covered under an approved protocol from the ACC before research can begin.

 Approved protocols are subject to Post Approval Monitoring(PAM) visits to collaboratively support research attain the highest level of care for research animals, their protocols and adherence to regulatory requirements.
 This program has annually scheduled on-site visits from members of the ACC during the first year of an animal protocol.